GovAlta/adsp-monorepo/docs/services/push-service.md

 ---

 # Push service
 Push service provides push mode gateway to events emitted in the [event service](event-service.md).
-It supports server side events, web sockets, and [socket.io](https://socket.io).
+It supports server side events and web sockets via [socket.io](https://socket.io).

 Note that the web socket and socket.io endpoints are not part of the RESTful API and are not included in the Open API documentation for the service.